 Open up a finder window and select preferences.

-You’ll need to make sure you choose ‘Hard Drive’ and ‘External Drive’ in the preferences window.
+Under the General tab, you’ll need to make sure you choose ‘External Disk’ in the preferences window.

 If your Elements external drive is still not showing then: